-The fair value of a derivative financial instrument is recorded as a derivative asset or derivative liability, respectively, prior to the exchange of related cash flows at contractually specified intervals.
-Derivative assets and derivative liabilities also include cash and cash collateral transferred to or from such counterparties.
-Derivative assets and derivative liabilities are included in receivable from brokers and dealers on the statement of financial condition.
+The fair value of a derivative financial instrument is recorded as a derivative asset or derivative liability.
+Derivative assets and derivative liabilities also include receivables/payables for unsettled transactions, and cash collateral transferred to or from counterparties that are determined to be subject to legally enforceable credit support agreements.
+Derivative assets and derivative liabilities are included in receivable from brokers, dealers, clearing organizations, and custodians and payable to brokers and dealers, respectively, on the statement of financial condition.